 - Train – The train doesn’t easily go everywhere in Turkey but it does go to some places.
 It seems too complicated to get around this way.

-Is it Safe to Travel to Turkey
+Is Turkey Safe to Travel?

-All of the areas we visited on our 7 day Turkey itinerary were safe according to the Travel.State.Gov website.
+All of the areas we visited in 7 days on this Turkey itinerary were safe according to the Travel.State.Gov website.
 The area of Turkey near the Syrian border is and has been off limits for some time but we were no where near there.

 Here are the links to the the current status of Turkey for American citizens and British citizens.
 My advice for anyone is to look up any country you plan to visit and follow the Government recommendations.

 SafetyWing is a great travel insurance plan that will cover you for trip cancellation or emergency medical expenses and they have 24 hour assistance when you need help.

-Best Time to Go to Turkey
+Best Time to Visit Turkey

 We went to Turkey in May and the weather was perfect!
 The most comfortable months are April-May and September-October.
 Visiting during the shoulder season will allow you to avoid crowds and hot temperatures.